rh0910/410Project/README.md

 the "Application.java" file found in the root directory of this repository can be run t

-# Talk about the What each folder contains
+# Talk about what each folder contains